devuxd/devx.cs.gmu.edu/docs_src/index.markdown

 ---
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
+title: Welcome to DevX!
+permalink: /
 ---

-# Welcome to DevX!
 We study how humans interact with code and design new ways to build software.
 I work at the intersection of software engineering and human-computer interaction.